 This community typically occurs in drainage lines and depressions across the site.
-Prickly Wattle (Acacia victoriae) dominated the midstorey of this community with no overstorey recorded.
+Prickly Wattle (Acacia victoriae) dominated the mid-storey of this community with no overstorey recorded.
 Dominant shrubs included; Bladder Saltbush (Atriplex vesicaria), Black Bluebush (Maireana pyramidata) and Spiny saltbush (Rhagodia spinescens).
 Groundcover is consistent and comprises of shrubs and forbs.
-Weed infestation was low, with occasional individuals of Velvet Mesquite (Prosopis velutina), dead stems of Ward's Weed (Carrichtera annua), and Burrr Burr Medic (Medicago sp.) present as old fruiting bodies (See Plates 7-8).
+Weed infestation was low, with occasional Burr Medic (Medicago sp.) present as old fruiting bodies (See Photos 7 to 8).

 The monitoring plot data along with the benchmarks for this vegetation type (DECC 2008) are shown in Table 3.5.
-The number of native species recorded is at benchmark level and slightly lower than that of the baseline (NGH 2013) and 2017 surveys.
+The number of native species recorded is much lower than benchmark level and much lower than that of the baseline (NGH 2013) and Year 1 and Year 2 surveys.
 Overstorey cover was absent from this community which is consistent with the benchmark and considered typical for this community.
-Overstorey cover varies from the baseline data (NGH 2013), which is likely due to the allocation of the Prickly Wattle into this category whereas Jacobs has allocated this species to the midstorey category based on the average height of shrubs at approximately one metre.
-Midstorey cover remains above that of the baseline survey and benchmark and is slightly lower than that of the 2017 survey.
-Groundcover-shrub cover is significantly greater than the benchmark for this community but less than that recorded in 2017.
-The cover of grasses other native ground covers was minimal, below benchmark values and much lower than that recorded in the baseline and 2017 surveys.
+Mid-storey cover remains above that of the baseline survey and benchmark and is lower than that of the Year 2 survey.
+Groundcover-shrub cover is significantly greater than the benchmark for this community but less than that recorded in Year 1 and Year 2.
+The cover of grasses other native ground covers was minimal, below benchmark values and much lower than that recorded in the baseline and Year 1 surveys, but equal with the Year 2 surveys.
 Hollow Bearing Trees (HBTs) and fallen logs were absent from this community.

-Overall this community is considered to be in moderate condition.
-Species richness is at benchmark and similar to that of previous surveys.
-Native vegetation cover is substantially lower, particularly that of the groundcover layer.
+Overall this community is in poor condition.
+Species richness is below 50% of the benchmark levels and native vegetation cover is substantially lower, particularly that of the native grass and groundcover 'other' layer, which is likely a result of prolonged dryness.